 TGbe editor: Please add the following paragraph after the paragraph describing the ‘Tx Link ID Present’ subfield as shown below

+The MLD Idle Period Informataion Present subfield in The Multi-Link Control field is set to 1 if the MLD Idle Period Information field is present in the Multi-Link element and is set to 0 otherwise.
+The conditions for which the MLD Idle Period Information field is present are defined in 33.x.y.3 (MLD Max Idle Period Management).

 TGbe editor: Please add the following paragraphs and figures after the paragraph describing the ‘Tx Link ID’ field as shown below